CycloneDX/cdxgen/contrib/cdxgenGPT/rate-my-xbom.md

 - Success conditions and build errors encountered before generating the SBOM.
 - Successful component identifications (lines starting with "I found <count> <type> packages").
 - Recommendations to improve SBOM precision and address build errors (lines including "I recommend").
+- cdxgen's thought process, confusion, and fallback decisions are typically represented by phrases such as "wondering," "thinking," and the 🤔 emoji.
+- Lines beginning with "Wait, " indicate that cdxgen is being careful in constructing the correct build arguments and in parsing and analyzing all required sub-projects, modules, and code paths.

-Use this document to assess the SBOM's precision and completeness.
-If the file is not attached, consider suggesting that the user set `CDXGEN_THOUGHT_LOG` to generate it.
+Use the information in the thinking log file to assess the SBOM's precision and completeness.
+If the file is not attached, consider suggesting that the user set `CDXGEN_THOUGHT_LOG` or `CDXGEN_DEBUG_MODE=verbose` to generate it.
+Do not attempt to guess or invent information.

 ## Presenting Your Review
 - Use only the details in this document to outline and classify possible areas of enhancement.